IBM/vr-speech-sandbox-cardboard/README.md

 1. User interacts in virtual reality and gives voice commands such as "Create a large black box".
 2. The Android phone microphone picks up the voice command and the running application sends it to Watson Speech-to-Text.
 3. Watson Speech-to-Text converts the audio to text and returns it to the running Application on the Android phone.
 4. The application sends the text to Watson Assistant.
-Watson conversation returns the recognized intent "Create" and the entities "large", "black", and "box".
+Watson assistant returns the recognized intent "Create" and the entities "large", "black", and "box".
 The virtual reality application then displays the large black box (which falls from the sky).

 # Watch the Video